block-foundation/solidity-land-registry/README.md

 Also see [LICENSE](https://github.com/block-foundation/community/blob/master/LICENSE) and [LICENSE-CODE](https://github.com/block-foundation/community/blob/master/LICENSE-CODE).

+### Warning

+**Please note that this code should be audited by a professional smart-contract auditor before being used in a production environment as it is a simplified example and may not cover all potential security vulnerabilities.**

 ### Disclaimer

 **THIS SOFTWARE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**